JetBrains/kotlin-web-site/docs/topics/basic-syntax.md

 }
 ```

-The default constructor with parameters listed in the class declaration is available automatically.
+The default constructor with parameters listed in the class declaration is available automatically:

 ```kotlin
 class Rectangle(val height: Double, val length: Double) {